WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Image Blank</b></summary>

 Make a new image filled with a single colour, for use as a background, a matte, or a base to composite onto.
+The colour is set from the wheel on the node or by typing the three levels.
 Both sides are rounded down to a multiple of divisible_by, which saves a sampler rounding the size itself, so 513 becomes 512 at the default of 8.
 Use 16, 32 or 64 for a model that asks for a coarser step, and 1 for a matte that has to line up with something else exactly.
-A side shorter than divisible_by is taken up to one whole step rather than down to nothing.
+A side shorter than divisible_by is taken up to one whole step rather than down to nothing. batch_size repeats the fill, for matching a batch of frames.

 | | |
 |---|---|